Faux Rook Piercing FAQ Info by APP Certified Piercers in NYC

 - If the jewelry is stuck or painful to remove, visit a professional piercer for assistance.

-Faux-rook piercings have a low risk of rejection, but factors like:
+Faux-rook piercings have a low risk of rejection, but factors such as improper jewelry fit, chronic irritation, poor aftercare, or low-quality jewelry could cause issues.

-Choosing implant-grade jewelry and ensuring proper aftercare reduces rejection risks.
+Choosing implant-grade jewelry and following proper aftercare reduces these risks.

 - The cost varies based on location, studio reputation, and jewelry selection, but typically ranges from $50 to $120.